skimura1/geoimporter/README.md

 on to the Geoserver application.
 The tool will go into every subdirectory and import only files with .shp or .tif extension.
 Shapefiles are imported into a PostgreSQL/PostGIS DB, and then they are published on Geoserver.
 Therefore, the tool will need to be able to connect to a PostgreSQL/PostGIS DB.
 The tool has been created to have a graphical interface for the importing scripts.

-## Geoserver-rest.py
-Barebones script that is the precursor to the GUI.
-Feel free to use the barebones script.

 ## Packages Used
 [tkinter](https://docs.python.org/3/library/tkinter.html)